saragcorreia/optimModels/doc/start.rst

 Default Configurations
 -----------------------
+*optimModels*, at the moment supports kinetic metabolic models, communities models and Gecko models.
 The default configurations used in the optimization/simulation processes are in the optimModels.utils.configuration file.
+The parameters of EA can be changed using the class optimModels.optimization.evolutionary_algorithm.EAConfigurations

-Loading Kinetic models
+Loading kinetic models
 -----------------------

-*optimModels*, at the moment supports kinetic metabolic models.
-In the future, other kind of metabolic models, such as communities models and Gecko models, will be supported by the package.
 The process of loading a model is quite simple, and are based on the classes available on the *framed* package.

 ..
 Despite the SBML file path which contains the metabolic model itself, the user must provide a dictionary with the information of the parameters (vMax or enzyme identifier) which will be used to perform the strain optimization.